-Pictured Recipe: Healthy Banana Bread
+How to Make Healthy Banana Bread

 Pictured Recipe: Banana-Blueberry Buttermilk Bread

 This means packing in more naturally sweet and creamy bananas into the bread to replace some of the white sugar.
 For example, when a recipe calls for 2 medium bananas and 1 cup of sugar, use 3 bananas and 3/4 cup sugar instead.
 This tactic has never steered me wrong.
 The bread bakes up just fine, stays super-moist and has intense banana flavor.

 Related: How to Bake a Healthier Cupcake

-Pictured Recipe: Coconunt-Rum Banana Bread
+Pictured Recipe: Coconut-Rum Banana Bread

-I tend to do a one-to-one swap in my banana bread, using all whole-wheat flour or whole-wheat pastry flour in place of the amount of all-purpose flour called for—I prefer the heartier, nuttier flavor that whole-wheat flour adds, and I want the extra fiber (almost four times as much as all-purpose), potassium, magnesium and zinc.
-If you want the nutritional benefits of whole-wheat flour, without quite as much whole-wheat flavor, use white whole-wheat flour.
+I tend to do a one-to-one swap in my banana bread.
+I use all whole-wheat flour or whole-wheat pastry flour in place of the all-purpose flour called for.
+I prefer the nuttier flavor that whole-wheat flour adds.
+I also want the extra fiber (almost four times as much as all-purpose), potassium, magnesium and zinc.
+But if you really like the flavor of white flour, you can try white whole-wheat flour.